Turn Down for What: Awards

-The music video won Video of The Year and Best Dance Video-International at UK Music Video Awards held in London.
+The music video won Video of the Year and Best Dance Video-International at the UK Music Video Awards held in London.
 It also received 3 additional nominations.

-The music video won "Best Direction" at the 2014 MTV Video Music Awards (VMAs) held in Inglewood.
-It also received 3 additional nominations including MTV Clubland Award, Best Visual Effects and Best Art Direction.
+The music video won Best Direction at the 2014 MTV Video Music Awards (VMAs) held in Inglewood.
+It also received 3 additional nominations for MTV Clubland Award, Best Visual Effects and Best Art Direction.

+The music video was nominated at the 2015 Grammy's for Best Music Video held in Los Angeles.

-The song was nominated for out of its genre for Choice Music: R&B/Hip-Hop Song at the 2014 Teen Choice Awards held in Los Angeles.
+The song was nominated for Choice Music: R&B/Hip-Hop Song at the 2014 Teen Choice Awards held in Los Angeles.

 The song won a Billboard Music Award for Top Dance/Electronic Song at the 2015 Billboard Music Awards held in Vegas and the music video won the Clio Bronze in Film and Music at the 2015 Clio Awards.

 Usage in media

 "Turn Down for What" has been featured in various films, commercials and television programs.
 Uses include a TV commercial for Sol Republic, to introduce a wireless speaker, which aired in October 2013.
-The song was used in the films 22 Jump Street, Furious 7 and The Angry Birds Movie 2, and in the trailers for Horrible Bosses 2 and Brick Mansions.
+The song was used in the films 22 Jump Street, Furious 7, Alvin and the Chipmunks: The Road Chip and The Angry Birds Movie 2, and in the trailers for Horrible Bosses 2 and Brick Mansions.
 The song was also used in a TV spot for the 2019 film, Pokémon Detective Pikachu.
 In May 2014, Jimmy Fallon, Seth Rogen and Zac Efron danced dressed as girls to the song during an episode of The Tonight Show Starring Jimmy Fallon.
 In July 2014, Robin Wright also danced to the song during an appearance on The Tonight Show.

 In October 2014, Lil Jon and various other celebrities appeared in an online video that featured a remix of the song, renamed to "Turn Out for What", that was organized by Rock the Vote and intended to encourage young people to vote in the upcoming elections.

-On October 15, 2014, Michelle Obama posted a video clip of herself dancing to "Turn Down For What" while holding a turnip as a Vine response to US comedian and impressionist Iman Crosson's post hashtagged #AskTheFirstLady.
+Also that month, Michelle Obama posted a video clip of herself dancing to "Turn Down for What" while holding a turnip as a Vine response to US comedian and impressionist Iman Crosson's post hashtagged #AskTheFirstLady.
 In Alphacat's original post Michelle Obama was asked, "On average how many calories do you burn every time you 'turn up'?!"
 Her response was "Turnip for what?"
 The Vine was posted as part of a Q&A organized by the First Lady's office to promote her Let's Move! healthy lifestyle campaign.